-BS Science Education
+BS Comprehensive Science Education (9-12)

 The Bachelor of Science in Science Education (9-12) degree program is designed to provide future high school teachers with the content knowledge they need to be successful science teachers.
 Graduates can earn initial teacher licensure.
-The Bachelor of Science Degree in Science Education (9-12) at the University of Mount Olive will prepare students to be effective teachers in the science classroom and to function as contributing science professionals.
+The Bachelor of Science Degree in Comprehensive Science Education (9-12) at the University of Mount Olive will prepare students to be effective teachers in the science classroom and to function as contributing science professionals.

 Key Program Features